cahana/izu-app/README.md

-A web application to navigate the tenure review process.
+A web application to determine body type.

 ##### Build Tool